-Aalto2 Museum Centre opens its doors with a wide range of exhibitions
+Aalto2 Museum Centre opened its doors with a wide range of exhibitions

 Aalto2 brings together architecture, design and cultural heritage.
-The museum centre in Jyväskylä will connect the Alvar Aalto Museum, which will open after its renovation, and the Museum of Central Finland with a new section.
+The museum centre in Jyväskylä connects the Alvar Aalto Museum and the Museum of Central Finland with a new section.

-The series of five exhibitions explores the diversity of built heritage and cultural heritage.
+The series of five exhibitions, curated by Anna and Eugeni Bach, explores the diversity of built heritage and cultural heritage.
 The sections of the series shed light on the concept of heritage, each from its own perspective: World Heritage, Famous Sites, Finnish Sauna Culture, Finland and the World, and The Moderns.
 Read more about the contents of each exhibition through this link.

 The Alvar Aalto Museum will also present its new main exhibition "AALTO - Work and Life".
 The exhibition takes the visitor deep into the architect's work and design process, carrying with it Alvar Aalto's core idea of the power of architecture and good design to solve problems of human life and society.
 The exhibition includes a rich collection of architectural drawings, scale models and design objects.
-Read more here.
+Read more about the new main exhibition here.